 Periodically, eCommerce platforms like Shopify and Magento update their product with new requirements that impact subscription programs.
 For example, your preferred eCommerce platform might release a new version of their product that isn’t compatible with your subscription provider’s technology.

 In these cases, merchants can stick around and hope their subscription platform meets these requirements or they can migrate to a different subscription platform that wasn’t impacted by the change.
 This is the case with Shopify’s most recent update.

 In late 2020, Shopify introduced Shopify Subscription APIs.
-The new APIs forced most subscription platforms to rebuild their storefront apps from the ground up in order to support an integrated checkout.
-This adds risk to using these subscription platforms because their technology isn’t battle tested or as advanced as the market demands.
+The new APIs forced most subscription platforms to rebuild their storefront apps from the ground up to support an integrated checkout.
+This adds risk to using these subscription platforms because their technology isn’t battle-tested or as advanced as the market demands.

 Ordergroove’s platform was not impacted by Shopify’s new requirements.

 What to Consider Before You Migrate to a New Subscription Platform